jeremycohoe/cisco-ios-xe-programmability-lab-module-5-gnmi/README.md

 ![](imgs/etc_hosts.png)

 #### gNMI - Insecure server
 To enable the gNMI insecure server for day0 bootstrapping, connect to the C9300 using MobaXterm and send the following CLI commands.
-It is not necessary to enable insecure mode for this lab as it is not used, and instead refer to the secure server section.
+It is not necessary to enable insecure mode for this lab as it is not used and this is for your reference only, and instead refer to the secure server section.

 ```
 configure terminal